o3de/o3de.org/content/docs/userguide/vegetation/random-distribution-placement.md

 ---
-description: ' Create random distribution by using a noise gradient as a placement mask for &ALYlong; dynamic vegetation. '
+description: ' Create random distribution by using a noise gradient as a placement mask for Amazon Lumberyard dynamic vegetation. '
 title: Random Placement Using the Vegetation Distribution Filter
 ---
 # Random Placement Using the Vegetation Distribution Filter {#vegetation-random-distribution-placement}